 Have a workspace that is clutter free

-- The space is organized which allows me to focus on the activity at hand.
+- Space is organized, which allows me to focus on the activity at hand.

-- The area is one that I can close it off and can leave when I am finished work.
-If you work at the dining room table, you always see your job which does not provide a break.
+- The area is one that I can close off and can leave when I am finished with work.
+If you work at the dining room table, you always see your job, which does not provide a break.

 The adage is true if you fail to plan, you plan to fail.
 I use OmniFocus and Trello as my planning tools which help organize and prioritize my tasks.
-OmniOutliner is also a great tool that helps me generate and organize your ideas.
-These tools also have reminders so that I can see all my tasks and deadlines as a group to get a bigger picture and set up my work activities.
+OmniOutliner is also a great tool that helps me generate and organize my ideas.
+These tools also have reminders to see all my tasks and deadlines as a group to get a bigger picture and set up my work activities.

 Stay Focused, Stop Procrastinating and Get the Job Done